Neoteroi/BlackSheep-Docs/docs/middlewares.md

     return "OK"
 ```

-**The order of decorators matters**: user defined decorators must be applied
+**The order of decorators matters**: user-defined decorators must be applied
 before the route decorator (before `@get` in the example above).

 ### Define a wrapper compatible with synchronous and asynchronous functions